databio/pepatac/docs/annotation.md

 After creating your `BED` file, you can point the pipeline to it using the `--anno-name` option followed with the path to your file.
 The pipeline will then use that file to determine the fractions of reads that cover those features.

-### Example `PEPATAC` `REGENIE` configuration file
+## Example `PEPATAC` `refgenie` configuration file

 As mentioned above, you can point the pipeline directly to your annotation files using the matching arguments.

 Alternatively, if they are all present in the corresponding reference genome folders, you can direct `refgenie` to detect them automatically.
-Here's an example of what a `refgenie` configuration file would look like:
+Here's an example of what a `refgenie` configuration file would look like for `hg38`:
 ```yaml
 genome_folder: $GENOMES
 genome_server: http://refgenomes.databio.org